Revamp?

 - Immortal Dominated cops - may prevent frustrations when playing with randoms

-- Lobby settings by TdlQ - saves lobby settings properly and allows you to limit players who can join your lobby based on their infamy/playtime but unlike NGBTO will do all these checks while players are connecting, so they wont be kicked after joining, but rather declined on the Crime.net screen
+- TdlQ's Lobby settings - saves lobby settings properly and allows you to limit players who can join your lobby based on their infamy/playtime but unlike NGBTO will do all these checks while players are connecting, so they wont be kicked after joining, but rather declined on the Crime.net screen

 - Anti crash - self explanatory.
 People sometimes are assholes, and DS difficulty attracts these assholes like no other.